 One of the features I particularly liked at first was the reflective stripe sewn in at the base of the legs alongside the relatively subtle lower leg logo as featured below.

-Having been sent a size small pair of tight's I must admit I normally opt for an extra small to cater for my jealousy inducing 26-28 inch waist which I'm constantly told isn't right for someone in his 30's.
+Having been sent a size small pair of tights, I must admit I normally opt for an extra small to cater for my jealousy-inducing 26-28 inch waist which I'm constantly told isn't right for someone in his 30s.
 The waistband was relatively deep and actually fairly snug for a 30-32 inch size.

-My main worry on the fit was that there was a lot of excess fabric around my groin.
+My main worry about the fit was that there was a lot of excess fabric around my groin.
 So much so there were a set of ripples.
 This isn't something I would usually expect as my quads and hamstrings felt pretty snug in the legs.

 Out on the Trail

-Living next to a nice big country park means I have a great testing playground whether I'm out trying new running stuff or on the bike so I headed out onto the old pit tops for a few photos and to see how comfortable the running tights were
+Living next to a nice big country park means I have a great testing playground whether I'm out trying new running stuff or on the bike, so I headed out onto the old pit tops for a few photos and to see how comfortable the running tights were.